Superkikim/nexus-ai-chat-importer/README.md

 -   Create individual Markdown files for each conversation
 -   Update existing conversations with new messages
 -   Detailed import reports for tracking the import process
--   Click on the conversation title to open the chat in the original web app
 -   One-time upgrade check to ensure users are up-to-date
--   Open the original ChatGPT conversation directly from Obsidian with a single click
 -   Improved import reports with more accurate and detailed information

 ## Installation